Random self-similar trees and a hierarchical branching process: Open problems

 \section{Open problems}

 We conclude with two open problems, which refer to extending selected properties of the critical Galton-Watson tree with independent exponential edge lengths, ${\sf GW}(0,\gamma)$, which is a special case of the hierarchical branding process (see Thm.~\ref{main3}), to a general case.
-Here $S(t)=\left(\{T_k\},\{\lambda_j\},\{p_K\}\right)$ is a distributionally self-similar hierarchical branching process with
+Our formulations are intentionally informal, reflecting multiplicity of possible rigorous approaches to each of them.
+Here $S(t)=\left(\{T_k\},\{\lambda_j\},\{p_K\}\right)$ is a self-similar hierarchical branching process with

 for some positive $0<p<1$, $\gamma>0$, and $\zeta \ge 1\vee L$.

 \begin{op} Describe the correlation structure of the Harris path of $S(t)$.
 (The critical binary Galton-Watson tree with independent exponential edge lengths ${\sf GW}(0,\gamma)$ corresponds to a symmetric Markov chain with exponential jumps $\left\{\frac{1}{2},2\,\gamma,2\,\gamma\right\}$, see Thm.~\ref{main3}). \end{op}